distributed-text-services/specifications/README.md

 # Distributed Text Services (DTS)

-*The DTS Specification is currently in Candidate Recommendation Status.*
+*The DTS Specification is currently a First Public Working Draft.*

 ## What